Know all about International Economics

 10. K J Somaiya College Of Arts & Commerce, Mumbai

-There are a range of different career opportunities that you could opt for after completing the degree.
-Popular sectors where you can find employment include the financial sector, global organisations, government sector, academics etc.
+There are a range of different career opportunities that you could opt for after completing the degree in international economics.
+Popular sectors where you can find employment options include the financial sector, global organisations, the government sector, academia, etc.

-Some of the job opportunities you can get include the following:
+Some of the popular job opportunities you can get include the following

 Top Recruiting Companies